LekoArts/gatsby/www/README.md

 The `.env.development` file is ignored by git.
 Your token should never be committed.

+_Note:_ For `gatsby build` to be able to run you also need a `.env.production` file with the same contents

 ### Working with the starter library

 To develop on the starter library, you'll need to supply a GitHub personal access token.